This article covers the Match Settings for Hearthstone. For the full rules please refer to the Hearthstone Rules Page

 All matches, regardless of tournament stage, are played as a best of 5.

 The game will be played using the Shielded Conquest (Paragon) match style.
-The higher seed will issue the challenge.
+The home team will issue the challenge.

 The shielded conquest style is as follows: